-Students are expected to be competent in the skills that support their research which may include elements such as foreign language, LMA, notation forms, music theory, etc. This competency is expected to be determined and approved the candidacy committee chair in GradCentral.
-Please note that all international graduate students are required to fulfill the federal English composition requirements as stated in the Graduate School Handbook section 2.6 and on the ESL website www.esl.osu.edu.
+Students are expected to be competent in the skills that support their research which may include elements such as foreign language, Laban Movement Analysis, notation forms, music theory, etc. This competency is expected to be determined and approved by the candidacy committee chair.